-- 1. Thank you to all the people who have made the Event possible (sponsors, Town Mayor, Officers, Venue Owner, etc.). - 2.
-Short presentation of the main organising Officers and their duties. - 3.
-Short presentation of the race officials and protest judge - 4.
-Timetable for all activities - 5.
-Start and Finish procedures. - 6.
-Information regarding the qualifying heats. - 7.
-Flag positions and descriptions. - 8.
-Circuit description.
+- Thank you to all the people who have made the Event possible (sponsors, Town Mayor, Officers, Venue Owner, etc.). - 2.
+Short presentation of the main organising Officers and their duties. - Short presentation of the race officials and protest judge - Timetable for all activities

-- 9. Race area, riding direction, riding to the start area, riding after the chequered flag, number of laps or duration, etc... - 10.
-Special conditions for this race/race site - 11.
-Safety: firefighting points, ambulance and personnel, rescue boats, rules of conduct in the pits, etc... - 12.
-Location of information board, results, etc... - 13.
-Time and place of Prize Giving Ceremony. - 14.
-Questions.
+- 5 Start and Finish procedures. - 6 Information regarding the qualifying heats. - 7 Flag positions and descriptions. - 8.
+Circuit description. - a Race area, riding direction, riding to the start area, riding after the chequered flag, number of laps or duration, etc... - 10.
+Special conditions for this race/race site - Safety: firefighting points, ambulance and personnel, rescue boats, rules of conduct in the pits, etc...
+11. - 12 Location of information board, results, etc... - Time and place of Prize Giving Ceremony.
+13. - 14 Questions.